Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 Since the simulation works, let's move on to my (shallow) understanding of what is happening behind the scenes of the template.

 The most important part is the inclusion of a webpack plugin for [`wasm-pack`](https://github.com/rustwasm/wasm-pack).
-The plugin automatically (re-)generates the wasm module and the JS glue code (with TypeScript type information) to use it comfortably.
+The plugin automatically (re-)generates the Wasm module and the JS glue code (with TypeScript type information) to use it comfortably.
 Multiple files are created for this purpose:
 - `index_bg.d.wasm`: the Wasm module created from the crate
 - `index_bg.js`: JS glue code to allow access to WASM functions and values without having to resort to the low level API and memory access for information exchange.